 I am not an expert in genetic research and theory, but I do have a fairly firm grasp on genetics and how they influence our health.
-And there is some great news about genetics that I’ll share with you today that can empower you around your health and well-being.
+And there is some great news about genetics that can empower you in your health and well-being journey.

 Do You Have Blue Genes?

-The client conversations that I mentioned earlier often hinge around concern about a familial genetic predisposition (a health issue that crops up in our family history).
+My client conversations, in relation to genes and health, often hinge around concern about a familial genetic predisposition.
+A health issue that repeatedly crops up in our family history.
 The client experiences nagging fears about ending up with that same health issue that Grandma Millie had, or that their dad plus two paternal uncles have.

 The answer is: “It’s possible.
 But not definite.”
 Hmmmmm.

 Genetics are fascinating, complex and mysterious.
 To date, we seem to understand less than 3% of what goes on with genetics.